mondeja/leptos-fluent/book/src/advanced-usage.md

-With Leptos v0.7, whatever `tr!` macro used in the `on:` event will panic, but with Leptos v0.6, this outsiding of the ownership tree has been ignored from the majority of the cases as unintended behavior.
+With Leptos v0.7, whatever `tr!` macro used in the `on:` event will panic, but with Leptos v0.6, this outsiding of the ownership tree has been ignored in almost all cases as unintended behavior.

 To avoid that, pass the i18n context as first parameter to `tr!` and `move_tr!`: